-Goslings can be distinguished from ducklings, however, based on their larger size and longer necks, as well as a more triangular bill.
-Ducklings, on the other hand, have more flattened, spatulate-shaped bills, are significantly smaller and have shorter, more compact necks than baby geese.
+Goslings can be distinguished from ducklings, however, based on their larger size and longer necks, as well as a more triangular bill shape.
+Ducklings, on the other hand, have more flattened, spatulate-shaped bills, are significantly smaller, and have shorter, more compact necks than baby geese.

 - Range: Different geese often have different breeding ranges, and young goslings will not venture out of that breeding range until they have matured to their adult plumage.
 A camouflaged, hard-to-identify, immature gosling will not be seen extremely far from its breeding range.

 - Markings: Despite their camouflaged, downy plumage, young geese often do have certain distinguishing markings, particularly around the head and face.
-Also checking down color and the color of the feet and legs can help identify young goslings.
+Noting down color and the color of the feet and legs can also help identify young goslings.

 Species of Goslings